LAST UPDATED: 6th November 2023 by The Editorial Team

-Summary: Learn how to fit, install and wire an electric shower.
+Summary: Step by step guide and video showing how to fit, install and wire an electric shower.

 *Notifiable project requiring Building Control approval.
 Installation must conform to Electrical Regulations.

 An electric shower is supplied as a wall unit and uses an electric element to heat the water.
 The unit is plumbed into the cold water supply and is run on a separate circuit to avoid overloading the main circuit.
 Installation may vary for different shower models so read the manufacturer’s instructions carefully.

 Before commencing on the electrical work, install the shower cubicle and tray, and carry out all necessary plumbing work, following the manufacturer’s instructions and the guidelines in Installing a shower.

 - Turn off the power to any circuits in the vicinity of the installation at the consumer unit.

 - Ensure all metal pipes and fixtures are properly earthed.